 A photographic odyssey and essay explaining the progression and formation of ice shelves on The Great Lakes before and after the 2014 historic polar vortex event; includes some hidden dangers!

-I went back to Pier Cove Beach the next day.
-A sprinkling of ice snow mix began to fall on the beach with a million tink, tink, tinks!
+A few days after the unusually warm February weather, I revisited Pier Cove Beach.
+A sprinkling of ice and snow mix began to fall with a million tink, tink, tinks against the frozen beach sand!
 Aaaah, the sounds of nature!
-The barrage of new snow landed between the stones illuminating them from their usual neutral sandy colored backdrop.
+The barrage of new crystallized snow landed between the stones illuminating them from their usual neutral sandy colored backdrop.